treeofmapple/treeofmapple/README.md

 ---

 <div style="text-align: center;">
-A passionate Software Engineer specializing in Java and Spring.
-With medium-level experience in building scalable applications and a keen eye for detail in software testing, I thrive on solving complex problems and optimizing performance.
+A passionate Software Engineer specializing in Spring Boot and angular.
+With high experience in building scalable applications and a keen eye for detail in software optmization, I thrive on solving complex problems and optimizing performance.
 </div>
 <br>
-I love programming and in spare time listen some musics and play videogames. 🎻🕹️
+I love music and in the spare time play videogames. 🕹️

 <div align="center">